eclipse-iofog/iofog.org/content/docs/2.0.0/reference-iofogctl/reference-kinds.md

 ## RemoteAgent

-We can expand Remote Control Plane by deploying new Agent.
+You can expand Remote Control Plane by deploying new Agent.
 They communicate with Controllers to allow your edge nodes to host Microservices.

 ```yaml
 apiVersion: iofog.org/v2